GuyBar7/Python-Euro2024-Project/README.md

 ## How to Run

-To run the analysis, ensure you have the necessary Python libraries installed:
+To run the analysis, you can open the Jupyter notebook file named `Euro2024_Player_Analysis.ipynb` included in this repository.
+Make sure you have the necessary Python libraries installed:

 - pandas
 - matplotlib
 - seaborn